3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 pulish some skills.

 As the keyboard has unlabeled keys, Touch Typing is needed.
-Touch Typing is the techique of no doing visual contact with the keyboard -- it it more complex than that, but you will need to investigate and practice this anyway.
+Touch Typing is the techique of no doing visual contact with the keyboard -- it's more complex than that, but you will need to investigate and practice this anyway.

 The ortholinear disposition is more optimal for the pinky finger access, and corrects the hand